 - An impressive resume and recommendations from employers

 Work Study participants can work with staff members on campus performing a variety of jobs or may work off campus with an approved community service organization providing tutoring services for the America Reads and Counts program.
 Jobs and hours are flexible.

 Pay is determined by the position in which the student is hired.
 The majority of our Work Study students are paid $7.25 per hour.
 Students may work no more than 20 hours per week and must be enrolled at least six credit hours per term.
 If you drop below six credit hours, you must stop working that day.
 Students must have unmet need to qualify for work study.
 Time sheets are due the last day of each month.
-Pay checks are direct deposited or mailed to the student the last day of the next month.
+Pay checks are direct deposited to the student's bank account the last day of the next month.
 Work Study students cannot work when they are scheduled for class.
 In order to work in the summer, you must be approved for financial aid for the next fall term and be enrolled at least six credit hours.

 Pitt Community College has more students who qualify for Work Study than there is funding.
 As a result, the college cannot guarantee a job or total earnings awarded.